pandeyakash23/akashapandey.github.io/_pages/research.md

 ### Aug 2022 - Dec 2022
 B-factor of the atom in protein is the measure of its displacement about its mean position.
 It has been found that B-factor correlates well with many properties of protein such as flexibility, stability, and mechanical properties.
 Therefore, it is important to have a good predictive model for the B-factor.
 Hence, as part of this work, we did the following:
 * Developed an LSTM-based deep learning model to predict the B-factor of residues in proteins just based on the primary sequence.
 We were able to achieve a better fit than the state-of-the-art.
 Additionally, as the prediction is just based on the primary sequence, the developed model can be used for the B-factor prediction in *de novo* proteins.
 * Used the trained model to study the impact of Euclidean distance between the atoms on their B-factor.
-We concluded that atoms within 15$\AA$ of distance impact each other profoundly.
+We concluded that atoms within 15 angstrom of distance impact each other profoundly.

 ## Characterizing the fatigue behavior of Smart Piezoelectric Composite